Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33

-Nevertheless, the histogram of the average densities are still the most direct observations possible of where stars are exploding in the ISM and, as shown in Figure \ref{fig:simvsobs} shows how observations of the line of sight densities presented in this paper can serve as a possible quality assurance step in the SN physics of feedback models.
-For this particular simulation, we find that the range of average densities of the simulated SNe and the observed stars are somewhat similar, falling in the range of 0.1-100 \cmc.
-This is an encouraging sign that the highest-resolution simulations of an entire galaxy, such that the feedback-driven ISM and star-formation is effectively generated from first-principles with little to no reliance on subgrid models, are converging with observations on similarly resolved scales.
+Despite these limitations, Figure \ref{fig:simvsobs} shows how observations of the line of sight densities presented in this paper can serve as a possible quality assurance step in the SN physics of feedback models.
+For this particular simulation, we find that the range of average densities of the simulated and observed SNe are similar, with values around 0.1-100 \cmc.
+This is an encouraging sign that the highest-resolution simulations in the community, where feedback-driven ISM and star-formation is effectively generated from first-principles with little to no reliance on subgrid models, are converging with observations on similarly resolved scales.

-However, there are also subtle differences between the observed and simulated densities.
-The peak of the RSG density is a factor of 3 smaller than the 8-30 \Msun stars, and the bimodal WR density (with one peak at $\sim$ 1 \cmc associated with primarily atomic densities, and other at $\sim$ 10 \cmc associated with primarily molecular gas) contrasts with the unimodal $>$30 \Msun distribution in the simulation.
-Interestingly, the bimodality is seen in the local ISM densities in Figure \ref{fig:simvsobs}, but more prominently for the 8-30 \Msun stars instead of the $>$30 \Msun stars.